-Professional development opportunities - Many organizations will budget for “PD” opportunities ranging from specific industry/discipline classes to speakers, conferences and seminars.
-Since it’s a win-win for both employee and employer and shows your interest in improving career skills, asking for paid professional development might be one of the safer “asks” in workplace negotiations.
+Professional development opportunities - Many organizations will budget for professional development (PD) opportunities ranging from specific industry or discipline classes to speakers, conferences, and seminars.
+Since it’s a win-win for both employee and employer and shows your interest in improving career skills, asking for paid professional development might be one of the safer asks in workplace negotiations.

-Wellness programs and perks - Whether your employer subsidizes a monthly gym membership, pays for yoga/training classes or offers rewards for reaching healthy benchmarks, wellness perks are more common than ever before.
+Wellness programs and perks. - Whether your employer subsidizes a monthly gym membership, pays for yoga or training classes, or offers rewards for reaching healthy benchmarks, wellness perks are more common than ever before.
 According to a recent Forbes article, companies are recognizing they need some type of wellness initiative to stay current and competitive.
 You can’t do your job right if you’re not at work or performing at the highest level due to your health and wellness.

-Schedule flexibility (hours and location) - Unless you’re happy working the same hours at the same space every day of your job, you’re probably interested in negotiating “flex time” or remote work options.
-Once typical “9 to 5” jobs are becoming less and less standard, with many companies allowing employees to designate work from home days or occasionally alter when they start and end their work days.
+Schedule flexibility (hours and location). - Unless you’re happy working the same hours at the same space every day of your job, you’re probably interested in negotiating flex time or remote work options.
+Typical 9 to 5 jobs are becoming less and less standard, with many companies allowing employees to designate work from home days or occasionally alter when they start and end their workdays.

-Transportation or parking reimbursement - If you’re a regular commuter, why not ask for transportation reimbursement to help you get to and from the place you’re working?
-If you drive to work, employers may help offset gas and/or parking costs, while urban commuters may get their public transportation costs reimbursed or subsidized.
+Transportation or parking reimbursement. - If you’re a regular commuter, why not ask for transportation reimbursement to help you get to and from the place you’re working?
+If you drive to work, employers may help offset gas or parking costs, while urban commuters may get their public transportation costs reimbursed or subsidized.

-Physical office/work space - Setting yourself up for success means actually creating an environment for success.
-If you’re looking for a more comfortable, productive work setting, talk to your employer about your physical space.
-You may even be able to tie this into a conversation about flexible scheduling/location (i.e. working from home or remotely) to help change-up your surroundings.
+Physical office/workspace. - Setting yourself up for success means creating an environment for success.
+If you’re looking for a more comfortable, productive work setting, then talk to your employer about your physical space.
+You may even be able to tie this into a conversation about flexible scheduling or location (i.e. working from home or remotely) to help change-up your surroundings.

-Keeping in mind that negotiations may not feel like the most comfortable conversation, be polite and firm in what you’re asking to ensure both sides reach a good conclusion at the end of the conversation(s).
-Be prepared, be confident and remember the negotiation process is an investment in your daily happiness and career goals.
+Keeping in mind that negotiations may not feel like the most comfortable conversation, be polite and firm in what you’re asking to ensure both sides reach a good conclusion at the end of the conversation.
+Be prepared, be confident, and remember the negotiation process is an investment in your daily happiness and career goals.